PinkRoccade-Local-Government-OSS/PinkWave/docs/developers/extensions_request.markdown

 ## directpost(url,requestNames=[],parameters=[])
-Submit a direct post request via Selenium. (for CSRF testing)
+Submit a direct post request via Selenium. (for CSRF testing).

+**Note**: PinkServer (defaul port 9000) need to be running.
+This is automaticly handled when using directpost within an exploit script.

 |  |  |
 |--|--|